 Elise Krohn is passionate about her relationship with plants.
-As an herbalist and native foods specialist she empowers others in gathering and using wild foods and medicines.
-Her 17 years of experience includes medicine making, clinical practice, developing tribal community gardens, creating curricula and teaching.
+As an herbalist, native foods specialist, educator and author, she empowers others in gathering and using wild foods and medicines.
+Her 22 years of experience includes teaching, clinical practice, developing educational resources and coordinating community education programs.

 Masters in Education in Traditional Foods and Medicines.
 Lesley University’s Independent Study Degree Program.
 2007

 Ethnobotany and Ethnonutrition Certification Program.
 Center for World Indigenous Studies.
 2007

 The Evergreen State College – Bachelor of Science – Ethnobotany & Pre-medicine, 2001

 Apprenticeship with herbalist Joyce Netishen.
 2004-2007

 Clinical Strategies and Herbal Therapeutics – 70-hour training in Western constitutional herbal medicine with Adam Seller.
 2002